apache/spark/docs/graphx-programming-guide.md

 > int, double, etc...) reducing the in memory footprint.

 In some cases we may wish to have vertices with different property types in the same graph.
 This can be accomplished through inheritance.
-For example to model users and products as a bipartie graph we might do the following:
+For example to model users and products as a bipartite graph we might do the following:

 {% highlight scala %}
 case class VertexProperty